 Dual Resonator System

-The heart of the Wolf Terminator lies in the dual resonator system in which two vibrating blades are tuned to the wolf note.
-There are small weights flexibly attached to each blade, allowing the length of the device to be shortened while still maintaining the required frequency range.
+The heart of the Wolf Terminator lies in the dual resonator system in which two vibrating resonators are tuned to the wolf note.
+There are small weights flexibly attached to each resonator, allowing the length of the device to be shortened while still maintaining the required frequency range.

 As mentioned earlier, the actual amount of suppression can be decreased by moving the Wolf Terminator to less resonant areas of the top.
 Because of its efficiency, the wolf note can be suppressed even when the device is moved away from the most sensitive top areas, giving the player the flexibility to suppress the wolf just enough to be controlled but not so much that the overall tone suffers.
 On the other hand, on cellos with really pronounced wolfs, the Wolf Terminator will suppress the wolf note even when played on the C string.
 In our development work, we have not found any other wolf eliminator which can make that claim.
 Of course, it’s not likely you will be playing in the wolf note area on the C string but it’s comforting to know that the capability is there.

 The following two frequency analyzer curves show graphically: (1) how the Main Body Resonance (MBR) can be reduced in various amounts so that the wolf note can be eliminated, and (2) how the note at the wolf note frequency appears when the Wolf Terminator controls the wolf.